top of page

 Start with one step off a boulder problem and fall.
 No, don't step off, but fall and practice your technique.
 Here's how to do it: Land with your feet flat and your knees bent.
 Keep your arms in, such as crossing them over your torse, then lean and roll backward.

 Next, don't go up any further; instead, practice falling from the same height but from a different angle.
 Use one foot on the wall, lean to the side, then fall off.
-You'll want to practice falling in different orientations because not all falls are created equal!
+You'll want to practice falling in different orientations because not all falls are equal!
 Sometimes, you'll be traversing to one side or jumping in a specific direction, and sometimes, you'll be perfectly perpendicular to the ground.

 After you practice a few good falls from one step off the ground while learning how to move your body as you land, move up a little higher on the wall.
 Then, keep repeating until you've fallen off higher than before.